Details on private school costs and advice on minimizing them

 Sometimes thought of as a bastion for the elite, private schooling is actually a mainstream option for enterprising families.
 There is a wide range for tuition at Canadian schools, and at the higher end of the tuition spectrum, schools are putting larger amounts of money towards financial aid.
 This is making private education more accessible to average families open to exploring the possibilities.
 In fact, over one-fifth of private school students in Canada come from families with household incomes of $50,000 or less.

-Over the years, mainstream film and television have helped foster a misconception about private schools—that they're primarilyfor the elite and rich.
-While this may have been true 50 years ago, private school accessibility has improved dramatically in recent years as increasing numbers of students from middle...
+Over the years, mainstream film and television have created a misconception about private schools—that they’re exclusively for the elite.
+While that might have been true decades ago, accessibility has improved.
+Increasingly, students from middle‑ and lower‑income families are enrolled in independent and...
 [Read More]

 While there are no explicit private school tax deductions or tax credits, there are a number of ways that parents at private schools can indirectly reduce their taxes.

-There are numerous scholarships available to students of private schools in Canada.
-Numerous schools offer internal awards of course, and Our Kids provides a listof private schools with scholarships.
-These including boarding, Montessori, gifted, IB, AP, and faith-based schools (such as Christian and Catholic schools)....
+There are numerous private school scholarships available to students across Canada.
+Many independent schools offer internal awards, and OUR KIDS provides a list of private schools with scholarships, including those for boarding, Montessori, gifted, IB, AP, and faith-based schools (such as Christian and Catholic schools...
 [Read More]

 Financial aid and scholarships can bevaluabletools inhelpingreduce the overall costs ofprivate school.
 The numberof awards handed outis increasing rapidly— as are the amounts being awarded—soprocuring financial support, either through needs-based or merit-based opportunities should be taken seriously....
 [Read More]

-Planning is the key to affording education—private education at the primary, elementary or secondary level as well as university.
-It's never too late or too early to start.
+Planning is the key to affording a private education—whether at the primary, elementary, or secondary level, or later for university.
+It’s never too early—or too late—to start saving.

-School grants, bursaries and scholarships are often seen as synonymous—but they are not in every case.
-Grants or bursaries may depend more so on a demonstrated financial need, whereas scholarships are more often based on merit.
-Of course, some private school grants may have an aspect of merit in their requirement...
+School grants, bursaries, and scholarships are often used interchangeably—but in the world of private school education, they carry distinct meanings.
+Grants and bursaries typically depend on financial need, while scholarships are usually awarded based on merit.
+That said, some private school grants may incorporat...
 [Read More]

 Karen McArthur is a single mother putting her three children through private school.
 This is her story on why she does it, the financial challenges, and why the outcome is worth the sacrifice.